Azure/AML-Kubernetes/docs/AKS-HCI/README.md

 * [Image Classification Using Scikit-learn](notebooks/mnist/MNIST_Training_with_AKS-HCI_Cluster_and_NFS.ipynb) (Image Classification)

-  This notebook serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server and Azure Machine Learning workspaces, including
+  This notebook serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server, and Azure Machine Learning, including
   * Training with AKS-HCI cluster and on-premise NFS Server
   * Register model
   * Inference with the registered model on AKS-HCI cluster